-I resigned from a government job of West Bengal state in India due to some personal reasons.
-However, my resignation was not accepted instantly; it was only accepted after 6 months of submitting the resignation letter, after much back and forth.
-Now, after 3 years, I have obtained another State government job in West Bengal, and the employer is requesting the original resignation acceptance letter.
+I resigned from a government job in West Bengal, India, due to personal reasons.
+However, my resignation was not accepted immediately; it was only accepted after six months of submitting the resignation letter, following much back and forth.
+Now, after three years, I have obtained another state government job in West Bengal, and the employer is requesting the original resignation acceptance letter.
 The issue is that the original letter has been significantly damaged and is unreadable.
 As a result, the employer has declined to accept it.
 I then offered a photocopy of the letter, but once again, it was rejected, with the employer insisting on a newly issued resignation acceptance letter from the previous office.

 The previous officer is refusing to provide a new resignation acceptance letter, citing significant losses incurred due to my sudden resignation.
-Now, what should I do?
+What should I do?

 From India, Kolkata